 Ingredients and Substitutions

-- Pasta: Mushroom pesto pasta works best with short pasta (instead of something like spaghetti) because the pesto gets into all its little crevices.
+- Pasta: This dish works best with short pasta (instead of something like spaghetti) because the pesto gets into all its little crevices.
 I recommend something non-tubular, like farfalle as seen here, orecchiette, gemelli, or shells.

 - Mushrooms: I used cremini (aka baby bella) mushrooms here because they’re available everywhere.
 Feel free to use other types, like shiitake or oyster, but steer clear from white button mushrooms since they don’t have any flavor.

 - Basil: Classic pesto is made with basil, but I encourage you to experiment with other herbs and greens, like parsley, cilantro, spinach, and even arugula!

 - Nuts: Traditionally, pesto is made with pine nuts, which can be expensive and hard to find.
 I find it works just as well with almost any roasted nuts, including almonds, pistachios, and walnuts.
 If you have a nut allergy, toasted pumpkin and sunflower seeds work, too.

 Check out these other pasta recipes…

 - Pasta with Fried Leeks, Peas and Lemon

 - Creamy Basil-Spinach Pesto Pasta

 Pasta with sautéed mushrooms and vegan basil pesto is a simple weeknight dinner that always hits the spot.